Nexfinity/CakeyBot-Wiki-OLD/changelist-2021.md

 #### Fixed

 * Fixed an issue where Cakey Bot would add duplicate entries to web dashboard music queue when skipping to next song
-* Fixed an issue where "Temporary Actions" would show every guild's actions on the web dashboard
+* Fixed an issue where "Temporary Actions" would show every server's actions on the web dashboard

 #### Changed